timetheoretical/jitsi-meet-outlook/README.md

 Since this plug-in is brand new, any feedback would be most appreciated!

 ## Changelog
+### v0.5.0
+Enhancements:
+* Added support for changing display language
+* Added French as a language option (thanks to [gillesdubois](/../../../../gillesdubois) for providing the translation)
+* Installer has been migrated from Microsoft Setup Project to WiX 3.14 for improved reliability Other issues:
+* From this version onwards, the add-in will only be compiled for "AnyCPU", which means that the same installer will work with both x86 and x64 bit versions of Outlook.
+See more information at [Microsoft's pages](https://docs.microsoft.com/en-us/visualstudio/vsto/building-office-solutions?view=vs-2019#change-the-platform-target).

 ### v0.4.0
 Enhancements:
 * Added possibility of passing custom settings as parameters to the installer via the command line